 New renderings were released in 2020, giving another glimpse of what the final design might look like.

 As part of the construction there will also be an underground plaza that runs from Ben Thanh to the Opera House.
 Unfortunately an investor has not been found yet, so the city is looking at the prospect of construction being done separately.
 So after the metro is running the streets will be dug up again the build the underground mall.
 That will mean more blue fences on Le Loi for years to come.
 This should be the highest priority to build it at the same time.

 [Metro construction at Ben Thanh Market.]

-Empire City is one of the major riverside projects in the Thu Thiem area of District 2.
+Empire City is one of the major riverside projects in the Thu Thiem new urban area of District 2.
 After years of delays, work began in 2019.
 This is being built in separate stages by different developers, with the signature tower by Buro-OS being the last section.

 [Empire City under construction 14/11/20.]

 There was speculation that the main tower was going to be increased in height.
 The current plan is for 88 floors at 333 metres.
 Land for the main tower was being prepared at the time of this post.

 [Land for Empire City main tower – 14/11/20.]

 Thu Thiem Eco Smart City